reinierl/docile-charge-point/README.md

 ## Difficult ideas

- * Add a DSL that needs no for comprehensions (using mutable state a la specs2?)
+ * Add a DSL that needs no for comprehensions (using mutable state a la specs2? embed Groovy?)

  * Allow run-time loading of text files with scripts